rh-fieldwork/ceph-canary/README.md

     openshift-storage.noobaa.io   openshift-storage.noobaa.io/obc         Delete          Immediate              false                  22d

   3. The following images must be present in the cluster repository
   4. A workstation or bastion host with oc cli client and got installed.
-It mus also have access to the OCP cluster where ceph-canary will be installed.
+It must have access to the OCP cluster where ceph-canary will be installed.

 ## Installation Steps
 1. Clone the ceph-canary git repository.